 Why use Photoshop to create a grid?

 Photoshop is an awesome tool which can be useful for traditional artists.
-There are many things I use it for to edit photos of my artwork and get them ready for print, plan painting compositions and speed up various other processes.
+I use it to edit photos of my artwork and get them ready for print, plan painting compositions and speed up various other processes.

 Creating the grid in Photoshop is so easy, it takes about two minutes to make.